Shire of Boyup Brook: Wards

+2023 election results

 Towns and localities

 The towns and localities of the Shire of Boyup Brook with population and size figures based on the most recent Australian census:

 Heritage-listed places

 As of 2023, 45 places are heritage-listed in the Shire of Boyup Brook, of which one is on the State Register of Heritage Places, the Norlup Homestead.
 The homestead, dating back to 1872, was added to the register on 24 March 1998.